What to Do After CA: 10 Best Career Paths, Courses & Tips

 9. Writing and Authoring

 Writing can be another answer to your what to do after the CA question.
 It is the act of putting words on paper or a screen to convey a message or tell a story.
 It can take various forms, including essays, articles, novels, poems, and scripts.
-Writing can be done for various purposes, such as to inform, persuade, entertain, or express oneself.
+Writing can be done for multiple purposes, such as to inform, persuade, entertain, or express oneself.

 Responsibilities